alphagov/govuk-developer-docs/source/manual/alerts/low-available-disk-space.html.md

 1. After AWS finishes attaching the volume to the instance the state should change to "in-use"
 1. Once it has settled to the "in-use" state, SSH in to the mirrorer instance and run `govuk_puppet --test`

-## No disk space on the MySQL master

-If the MySQL master runs out of disk space, all of the apps that rely on MySQL may crash.
-You'll probably notice this in Icinga.
-There's a lot of red.

-Binary logs take up space that could be freed.
-If the slave and the backup are at a reasonably up-to-date binlog position (`SHOW SLAVE STATUS \G`), the older binlogs can be removed from the master.

-To recover:

-1. SSH to mysql-master-1.backend
-1. Stop MySQL using `sudo service mysql stop` (this may never return)
-1. At this point `service mysql status` may return `stop/killed`, indicating that Upstart has tried to kill MySQL but it is refusing to die
-1. `cd /var/lib/mysql && ls`
-1. Remove enough (5 to 10?) binlog files so that you can start MySQL
-1. Edit the `mysql-bin.index` file to remove references to the binlog files you removed manually
-7. `sudo service mysql start`
-8. `mysql -u root -p`
-9. `PURGE BINARY LOGS TO 'mysql-bin.########';`

-If there's no disk space available, purging binary logs from within MySQL doesn't work - this is why we first need to manually delete some logs and update the index.

-## Low available disk space on /var/lib/postgresql

-Check which databases are occupying a lot of space and discuss with the relevant owners about reducing size or exanding the size of the postgres drive.

-Steps to investigate postgres db size:

-1. SSH into `postgresql-primary-1.backend`
-1. See what space is left: `df -h`
-1. Open the psql console: `sudo -u postgres psql postgres`
-1. List databases: `\list` or `\l`
-1. Check out which databases can be improved
-1. You can choose one of the dbs by doing: `\c <name-of-db>` For example: `\c email-alert-api_production`

-If this continues to be a problem see if you need to [resize the disk](/manual/adding-disks-in-vcloud.html).

 ## No disk space in general

 If you cant find any of the above cases causing low disk spaces, it can